rahulkj/rahulkj.github.io/_posts/2026-01-27-using-podman.md

 ---
-title: "Podman to generate images"
+title: "🐳 Podman to Generate Images"
 date: 2026-01-27T12:32:00-06:00
 draft: false
 tags:
   - kubernetes
   - podman
   - oci
+  - containers
+  - harbor
+categories:
+  - containers
+  - kubernetes
 ---

-## Using podman desktop instead of docker
+## 🐧 Using Podman Desktop Instead of Docker
 I've used Docker in the past, and offlate I found it super annoying for the following reasons:
 * Pricing
 * Complexity with experimental features to use insecure registries